Bling (film): Plot

 The chase leads into a dangerous confrontation with Victor and ends with the robot henchman endangering a school bus in a Cloud Road and running off with the ring.
 Sam and friends save the bus and get praised as heroes.
 They track Victor to Oscar's lair and steal the ring only for them to face Victor and Oscar's robots in a deadly confrontation.
 During the fight, Sam's friends realize that the ring belongs to Oscar but decides to help Sam escape so that he could propose to Sue.
 Sam escapes to propose to sue only to find out the ring is Oscar's.
 He stops and Sue becomes disappointed in him for not being able to propose and walks off.
 Dejected, Sam walks off sadly. meanwhile, Victor finds Sam's ring and gives it to Oscar and they both head off to the Valentine's Day parade with an army of robots.
 En route, Victor discovers that Oscar never really cared about him and only became a villain because of Catherine, so he rebels against him only to be fired and kicked out by Oscar.
 Feeling betrayed, Victor pledges revenge and meets Sam who gives him Oscar's ring sadly.
 At the Parade, Catherine is interviewed by Sue and Oscar appears and assembles his giant robot and discovers that the ring given to him by Victor is Sam's.
 Victor appears and declares he will destroy the city and that he no longer works for Oscar.
 He ascends into the giant robot and uses Oscar's ring to control it.
 Sue inspires Sam on TV to save the city and he and his friends rush off to defeat Victor.
 After a great battle, Sam tells Sue how much he loves her and creates a large plan to defeat Victor and the giant robot.
 With the help of the robots at RoboWorld and his friends Victor and the giant robot are finally defeated.
 Oscar is sent to jail but not before he tells Catherine he became a villain to impress her.
 Catherine who never really liked Sam tells him that he had finally become a great man worthy of Sue.
-Finally, Sam proposes to Sue with his own handmade ring to which she says yes, giving the movie a happy ending.
+Finally, Sam proposes to Sue with his own handmade ring to which she says yes.